15th Century

 The portrait of the young man holding the icon is in an exceptional state of conservation.
 This unidentified prince is sympathetic by his desire to have his medallion admired.
 His attitude is straight.
 The dark mauve pigment of the tunic is luxurious and rare.
 The December 4 press release reveals an estimate in excess of $ 80M.
 The image is shared by Wikimedia.

 The earliest is a 58 x 44 cm tempera painted around 1474, kept in the Uffizi Gallery.
 The added element is a gilded gesso medal bearing the effigy of Cosimo de Medici.
-The second, 58 x 39 cm tempera painted around 1480, will be sold by Sotheby's in New York on January 28, lot 15.
+The second, 58 x 39 cm tempera painted around 1480, was sold for $ 92M by Sotheby's on January 28, 2021, lot 15.
 Its added element is an icon of an elderly bearded saint painted on a gold background.

 In both cases, there is no doubt that Botticelli designed and made the recess in the wood to place the insert.
 The position of the fingers around the added object is very precise.
 However, we can legitimately question if the currently inserted piece is original.